cedar-policy/rfcs/text/0101-policy-store-specification.md

 Such inconsistency in methods used by organizations will create the following systemic issues in the Cedar ecosystem:

+- Reduces PDP interoperability, for example makes it harder to move a policy store from Janssen Project Cedarling to Amazon Verified Permissions and vice versa.
 - Impedes the development and deployment of third-party tools that need to access policies and schema.
 For instance, third-party policy analysis tools, visualization tools, or workflow integration tools like n8n.
 A uniform method of storing information across teams and organizations will reduce the configuration and customization burden on third-party tools.
-- Adds overhead to achieve interoperability.
-For instance, a merger between two companies that use different storage methods.
+- Reduces portability, for instance, a merger between two companies that use different storage methods.
 Tools and apps written by one organization will not be able to be deployed without the additional effort to unify policy and schema storage methods.
-- Makes it difficult for policy administrators who work with different teams of the same organisation if the teams have their policies and schema stored differently.
+Also makes it difficult for policy administrators who work with different teams of the same organisation if the teams have their policies and schema stored differently.

 ### Proposed solution